-We're excited to announce the first release of Edlink, the fastest way for learning platforms to provide seamless data integration for their teachers and students.
-Edlink is our response to years of integration pain and the equally frustrating experiences faced by the end users of educational software.
-It incorporates feedback from hundreds of educators, organizations, and developers – mixed with a healthy dose of our own unique vision.
+My Co-founder Amanda and I are excited to announce the 1st release of Edlink – the fastest way for elearning applications to provide seamless data integration for schools.
+Edlink is our response to years of integration pain and the equally frustrating experiences faced by the end-users of educational software.
+Edlink incorporates feedback from hundreds of educators, organizations, and developers – mixed with a healthy dose of our own unique vision.
 We hope it will provide a practical and powerful step forward for those who strive to build the connected classroom of the future.

 Why We Built Edlink

 The educational software space has matured quickly over the past 10 years.
-We've seen the launch of hundreds of new tech-first companies, as well as the progression of the traditional publishing world into the new digital age.
-Students and teachers interact with a multitude of online platforms on a daily basis, but until now, these platforms have been limited in their integration capabilities.
+The world has seen the launch of hundreds of new tech-first companies, as well as the progression of the traditional publishing world into a new digital age.
+Students and teachers interact with a multitude of online platforms on a daily basis, but until now, these apps have been limited in their integration capabilities.

-We believe that platform-to-platform integration is the single largest area for improvement within the educational software space, as the problem affects tens of millions of people across hundreds of digital products.
+We believe that educational data system integration is the single largest area for improvement within the educational software space.
+This problem affects tens of millions of people across hundreds of digital products.
 Our primary goal is to facilitate a new generation of two-way communication between learning platforms.
-Not only will tightly-coupled integrations save teachers countless hours of frustration – we believe that it will result in the development of brand new classroom workflows and fundamentally improve strategies for analyzing student performance and improving student outcomes.
+Not only will tightly-coupled integrations save teachers countless hours of frustration – we believe that it will result in the development of brand new classroom workflows.
+Fundamentally, integrations can improve strategies for analyzing student performance and improving student outcomes.

 But the problem isn't an easy one to solve.
-There have been many attempts over the past two decades to create educational data standards by which applications can work together.
-These standards are important, but they are not yet enough to tackle the real integration problems that administrators and learning platforms face every day.
-Companies can be overwhelmed by the number of different standards out there – and then surprised by the varying quirks in the implementation of these standards.
+There have been many attempts over the past 2 decades to create educational data standards by which applications can work together.
+These standards are important, but they are not enough to tackle the real integration problems that administrators and learning apps face every day.
+Companies can be overwhelmed by the number of different standards out there – and then surprised by the varying “quirks” in the implementation of these standards.

-In order to bridge the gap between the multitude of data standards that are available, we have written custom integrations with a number of different data sources to ensure a modern and consistent experience for companies.
-We believe that building solid connections with a smooth user experience can dramatically boost the adoption and efficacy of educational software platforms.
+To bridge the gap between the multitude of data standards available, Edlink has written custom integrations with a number of different educational data systems to ensure a modern and consistent experience for elearning apps.
+At Edlink, we believe that building solid connections with a smooth user experience can dramatically boost the adoption and efficacy of educational software platforms.

 How Edlink Works

-However, it is important to note that Edlink is not a standard itself.
-We have simply performed the heavy lifting required to integrate with a variety of different platforms – regardless of the method of integration that they require.
-Instead of trying to convince other companies to take the risk in conforming a new standard, we have brought their data into our platform ourselves.
+Edlink is not a standard itself.
+We’ve simply performed the heavy lifting required to integrate with a variety of different educational data systems – regardless of the method of integration that they require.
+Instead of trying to convince other edtech companies to take the risk of conforming to a new standard, we’ve brought their data into our platform ourselves.

-Learning platform developers can start by requesting a set of free API keys.
+Edtech developers can start by requesting a set of free API keys.
 These keys (along with our extensive documentation) can be used to connect to a single set of API endpoints.
 These endpoints allow your platform to retrieve administrator-level roster data, or perform actions on behalf of a single user.
-For example, you could use Edlink to import users from a school district, allow users to sign in with Canvas, and then create a homework assignment in their Canvas course.

 Edlink has usage-based pricing, so platform developers only pay for what they use.
 Pricing is based on the number of unique users whose data is provided to the learning platform in a given month.